SMRT-Cloud/smartcloud-guides/guides/auto_guide.md

  OPTION 2(GUI buttons):
  Click on the main "Masternodes" tab.
 Select the appropriate mn you want on the list and either right click "Start alias" or use the "Start alias" button on the bottom.
 If you want to start all masternodes on the list, click on "Start All" button on the bottom of the screen.
+ Note that if you edit new masternodes later, you can wait for the masternode confirmations to reach 17 confirms each and just click on 'Start Missing' button to start all unstarted masternodes.

 Complete!
 Thank you for joining the smart cloud coin.